 Because the magnetic field has limited range, phones must be placed close to the wireless charging stand.
 This typically means resting the device directly on the pad.
 There is normally a circle or other marker that indicates the center of the charging station, but the positioning doesn’t need to be exact to the millimeter.

-When you center your smartphone onto a wireless charging pad, your phone will display that it is charging.
+When you center your smartphone onto a wireless charging pad or magnetic power bank, your phone will display that it is charging.
 You’ll notice the change of your battery icon from its standard mode to a battery with a bolt in the middle, indicating that your phone is actively being charged.
 Some different phones display a cool graphic while the device is charging.

 Advantages of Wireless Phone Charging